|

 Blenheim:

 1. Pascavale Ryan Compact, quality dog, great showman, good going round.
-Quality head of its type.
-I liked him.

 2. Milkeyn Sheer Dynamite at Stonepit.
-Loved his type, outline and colour.
-Winner's attitude decided.
+Loved his type, outline and

 3. Cachevell Rock DJ